JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ```

 You can, hopefully, see that a little more clearly in the screen grab below.
+Note the red section of the prompt indicates the current kubernetes context.

 ![terminal-view](/images/terminal-linkerd-mc-link.png)